Gaining Control of Your Cloud Costs

 Here are 5 of the most common AWS cost issues related to EC2 instances and the easy solutions for fixing them.

 Not sure which instance types to buy to meet your cloud needs?
-Read this article on Three Ways to Purchase Your AWS EC2 Instances, and learn how to run Amazon workloads at scale.
+Learn Four Ways to Purchase Your AWS EC2 Instances and run Amazon workloads at scale.

 1. Underutilized and Idle EC2 Instances